Misiu/seeed-wiki-documents/docs/Sensor/ePaper/XIAO_ePaper_Display_Board_EN04/EN04_OEPL_Setup.md

 **Problem**: Short battery life
 - **Solution**:
-  - Configure longer sleep intervals in configurator
+  - Configure longer sleep intervals in the configurator
-  - Always use the lates version of the firmware, each version optimizes the battery usage
+  - Always use the latest version of the firmware; each version optimizes battery usage
   - Reduce display refresh frequency
   - Verify battery is fully charged (4.2V for Li-Po)